chettrick/stm32cubef4/Projects/STM324x9I_EVAL/Applications/Audio/Audio_playback_and_record/readme.txt

     - Please ensure that jumpers JP13, JP14 and JP15 are fitted in position 2-3
     - Plug the USB key into the STM324x9I-EVAL board through 'USB micro A-Male to A-Female' cable (FS mode: connector CN14).
-    - Load wave files on the root of USB mass storage
+    - Load .wav audio file (audio_sample.wav) available under "/Utilities/Media/Audio" to the root of USB mass storage

 @par How to use it ?